shwestrick/shwestrick.github.io/_drafts/useful-races.md

 conditions are fundamental and unavoidable.
 For example, if you are developing an interactive website, then you don't know when a user might press a button.
 What happens if the button is pressed before the page finishes loading?
-That's a race condition you have to consider.
+That's a race condition you might have to consider.

 In contrast, in the world of **parallel programming**, race conditions are optional.
 It's possible to write parallel programs which are race-free.
+Such programs are entirely deterministic,[^2] making it possible to ignore parallelism when reasoning about correctness.
-"Purely functional" programs are classic examples of this: by disallowing in-place updates, it's possible to avoid all race conditions by default.
+"Purely functional" programs are a classic example of this: by disallowing in-place updates, it's possible to avoid all race conditions by default.